Rules & Regulations

 The benches and low tables around the gardens have been donated by residents, sometimes with a plaque attached dedicated to the memory of a loved one.
 Today we have a bench or table in virtually all the favoured spots for sitting out.
 The benches need to be maintained and kept in a safe condition for use by residents and visitors and the responsibility for this and the cost involved, in the absence of an endowment or further donation, falls to the Enclosures.
 Eventually, even a well-made hardwood bench will deteriorate beyond repair at reasonable expense and it has to be understood that eventually benches donated will be disposed of.

 It is in everyone’s interests that we do not clutter the gardens with too many benches and that those accepted are of a design that is suitable to the setting and is of a quality that will offer a long life requiring little maintenance and remain stable and safe even when moved about by residents, as they sometimes are.
 For these reasons only ready-made hardwood benches or tables secured with timber dowels are acceptable whereas flat-pack softwood benches or tables are not.
 Experience tells us that the screws of flat-pack benches rust rendering the benches unstable and that, even with the application of wood treatments, softwood rots after a few years leaving benches unsafe.

 Other teak benches or tables of similar quality can be considered.
-If you want to donate a bench or table, please talk to Jeremy, our Head Gardener with whom you can discuss the proposed purchase and whether a suitable site is available.
+If you want to donate a bench or table, please talk to Jason Saul, our Head Gardener with whom you can discuss the proposed purchase and whether a suitable site is available.

 Equality, Diversity and Inclusion